Acitretin use while Breastfeeding

 Acitretin Levels and Effects while Breastfeeding

 Summary of Use during Lactation

-Limited information indicates that maternal doses of acitretin of 0.65 mg/kg daily produce low levels in milk.
-Because there is no published experience with acitretin during breastfeeding, opinions vary on the advisability of breastfeeding during acitretin therapy.
+A maternal acitretin dose of 0.65 mg/kg daily produced low levels in milk in one woman.
+Because there is no published experience with use of acitretin during breastfeeding, opinions vary on the advisability of breastfeeding during acitretin therapy.
 Various topical agents that are less likely to be absorbed by the mother may be preferred during breastfeeding, especially while nursing a newborn or preterm infant.
 Only water-miscible cream or gel products should be applied to the breast because ointments may expose the infant to high levels of mineral paraffins via licking.